 I acknowledge that I have read and understand the expectations for the successful performance of this job.
 I also acknowledge that that this document does not create an employment contract.
 My employment at Early Learning Coalition of Alachua County is at will.

-By signing below, I agree and understand that I must be able to perform each responsibility set forth above to continue my employment with ELCAC.

-Employee Name (please print):

-Employee Signature: Date:

-Supervisor Signature: Date: